alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 ## Summary for researchers {#sec:summary-researchers}

-  * If you have generated/collected data to be used as evidence in an academic publication, you should deposit them with a suitable data archive or repository as soon as you are able.
+  * If you have generated/collected data to be used as evidence in an academic publication, you should deposit it with a suitable data archive or repository as soon as you are able.
 If they do not provide you with a persistent identifier or URL for your data, encourage them to do so.